joeybaumgartner/homebridge-extron-matrix-switch/README.md

 - via the Extron software.

 Once you have presets setup, the plugin will allow you to switch between them through the Home app, and will update the current status of the input selection if it's changed outside of the Home app.

+Note that the "receiver" and panel lock are implemented as single accessory.
+You can split these out by going into the accessory settings and tapping/clicking on **Show as Separate Tiles**.

 ### Configuration